Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 6670 (OEM) should perform just a bit faster than the Radeon HD 4730 overall. (explain)
+Memory BandwidthTheoretically, the Radeon HD 6670 (OEM) should be a small bit faster than the Radeon HD 4730 in general. (explain)

-Texel RateThe Radeon HD 4730 should be a little bit (more or less 17%) more effective at texture filtering than the Radeon HD 6670 (OEM). (explain)
+Texel RateThe Radeon HD 4730 is a small bit (approximately 17%) better at texture filtering than the Radeon HD 6670 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison